Not everything is so straightforward…

 Architects and architectural firms do not always have a ‘smooth ride’ with the project on which they are working.

-Although the printout from which we drawing did not have any measurements, it was still useful as a general guide as to what the finished plans should roughly look like.
+Although the printout from which we drew did not have any measurements, it was still useful as a general guide as to what the finished plans should roughly look like.

 Written by Jade Turney – Building Tectonics Ltd.